When you want prevail in an argument, wrap yourself in 9/11, the

 Indeed, Sam Harris, a leading voice of the new atheism (who has written

-about the mosque
+about the mosque) rejects all

 religions (including Christianity) but most especially Islam.
 To paraphrase Orwell, in his view it